Eye cancer

 Other treatments

-You may have photodynamic therapy (PDT) for a particular type of small melanoma or a skin cancer around the eye.
+- Laser treatment photodynamic therapy (PDT) for a particular type of small melanoma or a skin cancer around the eye.
 This uses a light-sensitive drug and a laser or other light source to destroy cancer cells.

 Help and support

 Being diagnosed with cancer and facing treatment can be distressing for you and your family.
 An important part of cancer treatment is having support to deal with the emotional aspects as well as the physical symptoms.
+You may be worried about how you’ll look after eye cancer surgery.
+Many people find it takes some time to adjust to this.
+Have a chat with your doctor about how your treatment will affect your appearance.

 Did our Eye cancer information help you?